Month 11, Week 3

 - Just stepping into the next room may cause your baby to cry.

-- It may be more difficult now to leave her with other people, including relatives or babysitters she's spent time with before.
+- It may be more difficult now to leave them with other people, including relatives or babysitters they have spent time with before.

 - Bedtime can trigger separation anxiety, making it more difficult to get your baby to sleep.
 Your baby may wake in the middle of the night to search you out.